Unleash/unleash/website/docs/how-to/how-to-create-and-assign-custom-root-roles.md

 ## Assigning custom root roles

-You may assign custom root roles just like you would assign any other [predefined root role](../reference/rbac.md#predefined-roles).
-Besides assigning root roles to users, you can also assign them to [service accounts](../reference/service-accounts.md) and [groups](../reference/rbac.md#user-groups).
+You can assign custom root roles just like you would assign any other [predefined root role](../reference/rbac.md#predefined-roles).
+Root roles can be assigned to users, [service accounts](../reference/service-accounts.md), and [groups](../reference/rbac.md#user-groups).